Loading

 The Road Traffic Act 1974 (WA) also outlines homicide-related charges in a traffic accident.

-A murder or manslaughter offence will show up on an individual’s police check as a disciable court outcome (DCO).
+A murder or manslaughter offence will show up on an individual's Nationally Coordinated Criminal History Check as a disciable court outcome (DCO).

 Homicides: Murder and Manslaughter